kedro-org/kedro/docs/source/tutorial/set_up_data.md

 ### Register `xlsx` data

-Now register the `xlsx` dataset by adding this snippet to the end of the `conf/base/catalog.yml` file, and save it:
+Now register the `xlsx` dataset by adding this snippet to the end of the `conf/base/catalog.yml` file, and saving it:

 ```yaml
 shuttles: